Deputy Prime Minister Winston Peters has lashed out at the Labour Party, saying the coalition partner has not acted in good faith.

 Little suggested on Newstalk ZB this morning that Peters had given him a personal assurance of support to repeal the three strikes legislation, but then back-tracked.

-"If you wanna go back a year or so, and I'd been in a situation of asking Winston Peters personally about something, which then a different outcome resulted."
+"If you want to go back a year or so, and I'd been in a situation of asking Winston Peters personally about something, which then a different outcome resulted."

-He said he discussed the possibility of different referenda with New Zealand First last year.
+He said he discussed the possibility of different referenda with NZ First last year.

 "The issue came up, 'What about abortion?' and all the indications were that this wasn't going to be called for by anybody."